 Parents and guardians are always welcome and encouraged to attend classes with their child/children to make the most of this wonderful experience.
 Alternately, join other grown-ups for Gifted Community Enrichment (GCE).
 Each Saturday through our GCE sessions, The Super Saturday Program offers presenters and discussion topics to provide you with insights into life with gifted children, resources, and contacts.

-- There is no cost to attend.
+- There is no cost and no registration required to attend.

 - Sessions will begin at 9:45 a.m. and 12:45 p.m., 15 minutes after students begin morning and afternoon classes.